PRECIOUS-Gold slips towards 4-month low as robust dollar dents appeal

 “We continue to see a slow grind in gold for the moment, as there is very little that can make the case for a short-term upside swing.
 About the only thing we see is that the complex is somewhat oversold ... but even that is not in extreme territory.”

-Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, on Tuesday fell to 749.63 tonnes, the lowest since Oct.
+Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, on Tuesday fell 0.3 percent to 749.63 tonnes, the lowest since Oct.
 23.

-In other metals, silver dropped 0.1 percent to $14.81 per ounce, after declining to its lowest level since Dec.
+In other metals, silver was steady at $14.82 per ounce, after declining to its lowest level since Dec.
 26 at $14.71 in the previous session.